Grade 1

 I was able to navigate my way down using Google Maps and the sun, but there was no real trail to speak of.
 Definitely wouldn’t attemp it doing snake season.

-• Avatar of ira Ira Trail Author
+• Ira avatar Ira Trail Author

 As a local in this area, a Bushwalker and a member of Friends of Chiltern mount pilot park I would like to make an update to the informaiton here.
 The fire tower has not been there for many years.
 Since the fires in the early 2000s forest regrow has been dense and completely changed the landscape.
 Any infrastructure that was wooden was burned and not replaced eg pegs, black stump.